department-of-veterans-affairs/va.gov-team/platform/accessibility/508-accessibility-best-practices.md

 ## Inclusive Best Practices for Development

 Within the code itself there is accessibility work to be done, as the code must be accessible for others.
-There are devs who have disabilities, as well as those who are tired, depressed, stressed, cognitively fatigued, overwhelmed, tec.
-Proper commenting and thoughtful architecture can meet people where they are.
+There are devs who have disabilities, as well as those with situational or temporary considerations such as being new, non-native speakers, tired, depressed, stressed, cognitively fatigued, overwhelmed, etc. Proper commenting and thoughtful architecture can meet people where they are.
 All the documentation must be accessible — 508 compliant at a minimum.

 - Incorporate comments throughout the codebase to clarify the reasoning for each part and component of the work, whether it is a website, app, or API
 - When using test data, make it incredibly obvious it’s not real data; Use obviously silly strings and name variables to make it easy to scan a test and understand what’s going on